 Patients with gluteus medius or minimus partial or complete tears typically have pain on the outside or lateral area of their hip, as opposed to patients with hip arthritis, where the pain is typically near the groin.
 Patients typically complain of pain rolling over in bed on the affected side.
 Patients may note that they fatigue easily with prolonged walking.
 Most often, there is no “cause” or acute trauma they have suffered before having the pain.

-Should the pain persist despite multiple cortisone injections and quality physical therapy exercise, an MRI may be appropriate.
+If pain persists despite medications, cortisone injections and quality physical therapy exercise, an MRI may be appropriate.
 A high quality MRI can visualize the gluteal tendons, and discern whether there is tendinosis or a partial or complete tear of the tendons.
 Partial or incomplete hip gluteal tears can sometimes be treated with PRP injection directly into the diseased tendon.
-Other times, surgery may be appropriate.
+Other times, surgery may be appropriate to repair the damaged tendons.
+Surgery is rarely indicated without the failure of non-surgical treatments.

 Due to the overwhelming success of his first post, I am pleased to offer you another guest blog post by Derek Ochiai, MD.